 You will need to understand at least 3,000 symbols to be able to read a paper in Mandarin.
 Moreover, the average speaker is said to understand over 8,000 symbols.

 At Calgary Translation Services, we house experienced and native speakers of languages spoken around the world.
-We offer professional translation and cover all kinds of documents including medical papers, essays, stories, and scripts.
+We offer professional translation and cover all kinds of documents including medical papers, essays, stories, immigrant document translations, and scripts.

 Get in touch with us today to know more about our services and how we can help you.